 It’s designed to bind to the virus at the moment of infection, making it more effective than previous attempts at a vaccine.

-Scientists can now remove HIV from human cells.
+Scientists can now remove HIV from human cellsGetty Images

 “It’s an important finding because, for the first time in laboratory setting, we show that the virus can be eradicated from human culture, cell culture,” said Dr. Kamel Khalili, who led the research team at Temple’s Center for Neurovirology.

-Introduced just three years ago, pre-exposure prophylaxis has become an increasingly popular treatment for helping HIV-negative people stay that way.
+Introduced in 2013, pre-exposure prophylaxis, or PrEP, has become an increasingly popular treatment for helping HIV-negative people stay that way.

 The CDC and World Health Organization have both broadened the guidelines for who should be taking PrEP—and insurance carriers are starting to cover it, as well.